-As introverts, we need our bedrooms to be relaxing and recharging.
-This is probably not the place to do bright, punchy colors.
-Lots of places in our homes are perfect for a big ol’ dose of color.
+As introverts, we need our bedrooms to be relaxing.
+As much as you may love bright, punchy colors, this room is probably not the place for them.
+Lots of spaces in our homes are perfect for a big ol’ dose of color.
 But the bedroom?
 Ain’t one of them.

-So, start with a color you love and take it down like forty notches.
+So, start with a color you love and take it down forty notches.
 For example, is green your go-to?
 Lovely.
 Slow that down to a muted, light sage.
-And add in lots of creams.
+Add in lots of creams.

 Speaking of neutrals… consider them here.
-You can always add in throw pillows or a picture on the wall that feature colors you love.
-But you can’t as easily take the color off the wall.
-Just consider it.
+You can always add throw pillows or a picture on the wall that feature colors you love, but remember, you can’t as easily take color off the wall.

-Ultimately, your introvert bedroom sanctuary shouldn’t be a “rev up your engine” type of place.
-Well, there’s a time and a place for that.
-But most of the time, it should be a “chill and relax” type of place.
-Surrounding yourself with soothing colors will help with that.
+Ultimately, your introvert bedroom sanctuary shouldn’t be a “rev up your engine” room.
+There’s a time and a place for that, but not here.
+Most of the time, your bedroom should be a “chill and relax” type of place.
+Surrounding yourself with soothing colors will help.

 There are lots of specifics about thread counts and different fabrics to consider.
 Here’s my handy bedding cheat sheet with all the details.
 But to generalize:

-- And above all, washable.
+- Above all, make it washable.
 I mean, c’mon.
-A dry-clean only duvet cover?
+A dry-clean only duvet cover?!
 That’s probably not realistic for most of us.
 Create less stress, not more!

-I’m not going to get all technical and designer-y here.
-There are curtain rod lengths.
-And there are puddling/non-puddling debates.
-But really, it boils down to this: light filtering.
+I’m not going to get all designer-y here; there are curtain rod lengths and puddling/non-puddling debates.
+Really, it boils down to one thing: light filtering.

-As introverts, we need a way to calm the senses.
+As introverts, we need a way to calm our senses.
 To shut out some of the light and just chiiilllll.
-Will you wake you up at the crack of dawn anyway?
-Quite possibly.
+Will you wake up at the crack of dawn anyway?
+If you’re like me, quite possibly.
 But on the rare occasion that you get a few more zzzzz’s… enjoy.

 Just like with bedding, you want a calming effect, rather than an energizing one.
-You know you crave a comforting texture, so go with a good nubby texture over a busy pattern.
-And make them washable while you’re at it.
+Introverts may enjoy fabrics with a comforting texture, so opt for a good nubby texture over a busy pattern.
+And again, make them washable.
 The dust.
 Shudder.

 One more thing is to layer.
-The typical light-filtering curtain usually happens to be a boring solid color.
-But you can get the same effect with a set of super light gauzy curtains and a set of blinds underneath.
-Plus it gives you more mix and match lighting options between just open/closed.
+The typical light-filtering curtain is usually a boring solid color, but you can get the same effect with a set of light gauzy curtains and blinds underneath.
+Plus it gives you more mix and match lighting options between just open or closed.

-The overhead light.
-Flat out don’t use it.
-I guess when it’s the darkest day in December and you need to get into the back of your closet, yeah, turn it on.
+That pesky overhead light?
+Just don’t use it.
+Maybe when it’s the darkest day in December and you need to get into the back of your closet, sure, turn it on.
 But on the whole, ban it.

-Table lamps for the win.
-And sconces.
-Heck, throw in some fairy lights for some atmosphere.
+Instead choose table lamps and sconces.
+Heck, throw in some fairy lights for atmosphere.
 Just stay away from a light that makes you instinctively squint your eyes.
 That’s not relaxing.

 Organization and Storage

 Before I lose you here, give me a chance.
 Yes, there are ways to be uber organized and have your closet look pristine.
-But that in itself is a project.
-And sometimes you don’t have time for projects.
+But that in itself is a project, and sometimes you just don’t have time for projects.